Love4yzp/XIAO-nRF52840-Brake-Light/README.md

 With the LED matrix, you can create customized lighting effects to match your unique style.
 If you're a cyberpunk enthusiast, the RGB matrix provides endless possibilities for dynamic lighting.

+> In essence, this project functions by parsing data from the IMU to control the LED matrix, enabling precise motion tracking and responsive lighting effects.

 ### Project Implementation

 There are two primary approaches to building this project: